SINGROUP/Auto-CO-AFM/README.md

 To predict quality of CO-tip on some set of images of CO tips, open the `predict_TF.ipynb` notebook, and follow the instructions therein.
 Good CO tips predicted as 1, bads COs as 0.

+To perform autonomous CO functionalization, open the `auto-co.ipynb` notebook, and follow the instructions therein.
+Ensure that your CreaTec STM is already connected and that COM support is enabled during CreaTec STMAFM software installation.